Do you want to retire at 60?

 In this article, I will show you how:

 1. What is a good pension pot at 60?

 When people think about early retirement, they think about pensions.
 I’m often asked what is a good pension pot at 60?

-The average pension pot in the UK is £50,000, but simply knowing what the average pension pot in the UK is doesn’t help you to retire early.
+The average pension pot in the UK is £50,000, but simply knowing what the average person has in their pension pot in the UK doesn’t help you to retire early.

-The question you should be asking is “much do I need to retire?”
+The question you should be asking is “how much do I need to retire?”

 As a general rule of thumb, you need 20 – 25 times your retirement expenses.
 So, if you spend £30,000 per year, you’ll need £600,000 – £750,000 in pensions, investments and savings.

-If you’re really not sure what you spend, the simplest thing to do is go with the ‘70% rule’.
+If you’re not sure what you spend, the simplest thing to do is go with the ‘70% rule.
 This states that the average retiree requires 70% of their normal working income.
-So, if you earn £3,00 per month, you’re looking for a retirement income of £2,100 per month.
+So, if you earn £3,000 per month, you’re looking for a retirement income of £2,100 per month.

 If you’re unsure how much State Pension you will receive, you can get an estimate of your State Pension online.

 Bear in mind that different incomes will start at different times.
 If you’re looking to retire at 60, your State Pension may not be paid until 66 (or 67).
 Likewise, any final salary pensions may not be payable until 65.